jstormes/php-docker-quickstart/README.md

 start the PHP server.

 Then open your browser to [http://localhost:8088](http://localhost:8088/).

+You can change the code in the `app` directory and the changes will be reflected in the browser.

 To remove the Docker containers, from the Docker CLI windows press [Control]-C and then run `docker compose down`.